Dental HIPAA HubGet Compliant →

 The BIPA threat is not theoretical: Illinois courts have certified BIPA class actions against employers with as few as 10–20 employees.
 A dental practice with 15 staff members using a fingerprint time clock without consent faces $15,000–$75,000 in statutory damages before attorney's fees — and class members can include every employee who ever scanned in.

-Get HIPAA-Compliant with Compliancy Group
+Get HIPAA-Compliant with Medcurity

 See How It Works for Illinois Practices →